 Click here to read more on how I triple stacking my savings while shopping.

-12. We Used couponing websites to get the best deals on necessities, such as cat litter, toilet paper, and groceries.
+13. We used couponing websites to get the best deals on necessities, such as cat litter, toilet paper, and groceries.

 Savings: Average about $20 a month

-These bloggers know their stuff!
-This is where I learned to stack my coupons and discounts and look for the best deals every week.
+For couponing tips and tricks, these bloggers know their stuff!
+These blogs and websites are where I learned to stack my coupons and discounts and look for the best deals every week.

-Not to mention, they stay on top of the latest updates to stores’ couponing policies, app updates and changes to all things sales based.
+One of the best things about these types of websites is that they stay on top of the latest updates to stores’ couponing policies, app updates, and changes to all things sales based.
 These are the best of the best couponing sites to check out (in no particular order):